-I am clear that non-religious people have normal human needs (just like religious people), particularly around life and death, and questions about the meaning of life.
-Some might call these ‘spiritual’ needs, but I see them as without any transcendental element.
+Non-religious people have human needs (just like religious people), particularly around the major events in life and death.
+These include the need to mark these major events in an appropriate ceremony.
+Some might call these ‘spiritual’ needs, but I see them as human – without any transcendental element.

 I live in Stockport and have been a humanist since the mid 1990s.
 This was after many years of reading and thinking about the evidence for God’s existence.

 I prepare and conduct Weddings, Namings and Funerals.
 I also address meetings about humanism and other matters.